 Also, renting a car will probably be your best bet since taxi fares are pretty high in both cities and public transport can be tricky to rely on.

 Henrisan is right in his comment, you should definitely include a gps in your rental.
-Joburg especially can get confusing at times. almost 6 years ago
+Joburg especially can get confusing at times. about 6 years ago